 Kamagra is supposed to contain the same active ingredient as Viagra – sildenafil citrate.

-The medicine Sildenafil (which is simply the generic, and therefore cheaper, version of Viagra) also contains sildenafil citrate, and works in the same way as Viagra.
+The ED treatment sildenafil (which is simply the generic (unbranded), and therefore cheaper, version of Viagra) also contains sildenafil citrate, and works in the same way as Viagra.

 All these erectile dysfunction medicines work in roughly the same way: they relax blood vessels in the penis, making it easier for blood to flow to the penis when aroused.

 Often, yes, but this will depend on the cause of your ED.

 Major causes of ED include high cholesterol, high blood pressure and obesity, so lifestyle changes and other prescription medicines to help combat these problems may also help with ED.
 For example, eating healthily, doing regular exercise and stopping smoking all reduce high cholesterol, high blood pressure and obesity.